duydd25031999/TC_note/Software Development/Introduction_Questions.md

 ## Freshdesk

 - Engineer user can manage Freshdesk to support customer
+    - Categorize, track, respond to, and resolve tickets
+    - Provide a self-service portal for customers
 - Engineer user view the details of the ticket and add notes to the ticket.

 ## AI Model